silversub/terraform/provider/classic-infrastructure-resources.md

 Provides a resource for VPX load balancer services.
 This allows VPX load balancer services to be created, updated, and deleted.
 For additional details, see the [IBM Cloud Classic Infrastructure (SoftLayer) API docs](http://sldn.softlayer.com/reference/datatypes/SoftLayer_Network_LoadBalancer_Service).

-**NOTE**: If you use NetScaler VPX 10.5, Terraform uses NetScaler's [NITRO REST API](https://docs.citrix.com/en-us/netscaler/11/nitro-api.html) to manage the resource.
+**NOTE**: If you use Netscaler VPX 10.5, Terraform uses Netscaler's [NITRO REST API](https://docs.citrix.com/en-us/netscaler/11/nitro-api.html) to manage the resource.
 Terraform can only access the NITRO API in the IBM Cloud Classic Infrastructure (SoftLayer) private network, so connect to the private network when running Terraform.
 You can also use the [SSL VPN](https://www.ibm.com/cloud/vpn-access){: external} to access a private network connection.

 ### Sample Terraform code
 {: #vpx-svc-sample}